Captivity of Kodavas at Seringapatam: Related Letters

-You will also make a daily allowance of one pice to such of the children of the Koorgs, between five and ten years old, as you may think proper.
+You will also make a daily allowance of one pice to such of the children of the Coorgs, between five and ten years old, as you may think proper.

 The following is a translation of an inscription on a stone found at Seringapatam, which was situated in a conspicuous place in the fort:

 Escape of the captives

 In 1790, Dodda Vira Rajendra signed a treaty with the British, who promised to protect his kingdom against Tipu's onslaught.
 In 1792, Coorg became independent of Mysore once again.
 Eventually, Kodagu backed the British troops and Tipu fell on 4 May 1799.
 According to the 1799 Asiatic Annual Register, the Assud Illahee (Asadulai) of Srirangapatana (Seringapatam) were converts and of two kinds: Ahmadis who were Carnatic Christians and the Mohammadies who were Coorgs.
 Wilks also speaks of the Asadulai.

 During the Mysore War (1789–1792) in 1791, one night the British attacked the Sultan's army which fled.
 That day the Asadullai (converts) who were seized at Coorg and other places along with the Neze Cardar (lancers) all numbering ten thousand people escaped with their weapons to Coorg.
 Tipu's batteries were taken and there was confusion among Tipu's troops during that nightly encounter.
 According to Moegling, 5000 Coorgs, who had been carried away by Tippu with their wives and children, altogether 12,000 souls, made their escape and returned to their native country (Coorg).
 These Kodava Muslim converts remained Muslims as they could not be reconverted to Hinduism, even if they had so desired.
 Their descendants, many of them now inter-married with the Mappilas and Bearys, are known as Kodava Maaple and constitute a very small minority in modern Kodagu.
 In spite of their change in faith, they maintained their original Kodava clan names and dress habits and speak Kodava language, although now they do follow some Mappila–Beary customs also.